AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * **Client console**: to prevent incompatibility with some internet security GPO rules restrictions, the Campaign client console logon screen has been replaced by a built-in standard Windows form.
 Fixed an issue when copy/pasting activities in a workflow using 64-bits Client console.
 In the **About** menu, information has been added to distinguish 64 and 32 bits consoles.
 * In delivery properties, the **[!UICONTROL Archive emails]** option has been renamed **[!UICONTROL Email BCC]** for a better user experience.
 * The workflow identifier is now displayed in the logs when resuming a workflow, which allows you to identify better which workflow was resumed.
-* Triggers integration authentication originally based on oAUTH authenticaton setup to access pipeline has now been changed and moved to Adobe I/O.
+* Triggers integration authentication originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O.
 * In the **Update event status** technical workflow, the sizing of the **sumQueueTime**, **sumSuccessDeliveryTime** and **sumSuccessDeliveryQueueTime** destination fields was changed from 32 to 64 bits for the Update delivery stats activity.
 This is to match the sizing of the incoming corresponding fields in the **Delivery statistics** activity and therefore prevent the **Update delivery stats** activity from failing.
 * A new permanent cookie has been introduced: nllastdelid.
 This cookie (other than UUID230) will store deliveryId.
 When session cookie is not present, broadlog information would be taken from the deliveryId present in this cookie.
-This change fixes an issue which occured when the browser session was over: the session cookie containing deliveryId and broadlogId got deleted.
+This change fixes an issue which occurred when the browser session was over: the session cookie containing deliveryId and broadlogId got deleted.
 Without deliveryId, broadlog information could not be found and the tracking table information would be missing in case of permanent tracking (last delivery).
 Learn more about cookies in this section > link to https://docs.adobe.com/content/help/en/campaign-classic/using/getting-started/starting-with-adobe-campaign/privacy-and-recommendations.html#cookies"

 **Other changes**